-It can be a surprisingly affordable place for a capital city and as there are so many free things to do in Rome, you could be busy for a week and still not see everything.
+The great thing about Rome is that many of the attractions are completely free.
+And if they are not free, they are at least state-run and have a low-cost entrance fee.
+Rome can be a surprisingly affordable place for a capital city and as there are so many free things to do in Rome, you could be busy for a week and still not see everything.

 - 1. Trastevere

-- 2. Bike through Appia Antica Regional Park
+- 2. Appia Antica Regional Park

 - 5. St Peter’s Basilica

-- 6. Explore Villa Borghese Park
+- 6. Villa Borghese Park

-- 7. Join a free walking tour
+- 7. Join a Free walking tour

 - 8. Climb the Spanish Steps

 - 14. Tour the 2000-year-old Pantheon